mikemckiernan/Transformers4Rec/docs/source/examples/end-to-end-session-based/index.rst

 .. toctree::
    :maxdepth: 1

-   End-to-end session-based with Yoochoose <end-to-end-session-based-with-Yoochoose>
+   End-to-end session-based with Yoochoose and TensorFlow <03-End-to-end-session-based-with-Yoochoose-TF.ipynb>